zupzup/blog/rust-ai-chatbot-ollama/post.md

 > Indeed.
 Do you also know who won it the year after, in 2005?
 Yes, the Nobel Prize in Literature was awarded to Harold Pinter in 2005.
 > That is correct, awesome!
 Thank you
-You're welcome!
+You are welcome!
 It is always great to learn and share knowledge.
 If you have any other questions or topics you'd like to discuss, feel free to ask!
 ```

 Nice, it works!
 You can find the full code [here](https://github.com/zupzup/rust-ai-chatbot-ollama).